Battle of Bergendal: Aftermath

 As a result of this defeat, the Boer line of defence was breached and on 28 August Buller's troops marched into Machadodorp.
 The ZAR government, meanwhile, had decamped to Nelspruit.
 A few days later, on 1 September, Lord Roberts proclaimed the entire South African Republic British territory.

 However, the capture of Machadodorp and Roberts' proclamation did not end the war.
 Although the British had won the battle, Botha's main force had managed to stay intact.
 The Boer commandos subsequently dispersed to Lydenburg and Barberton and the next phase of the war—guerrilla warfare—started.
 This second phase would last even longer than the first, conventional, phase and peace would eventually only be declared at the end of May 1902.

 War Memorial

 A memorial was erected in 1935 in memory of the twelve Zarps who died in the Battle of Berg-en-dal on 27 Augustus 1900.
-A much larger second memorial, in honour of all Boers, including the Zarps, who had died in the Eastern Transvaal, was unveiled on 29 Augustus 1970 and a small stone cairn was erected in memory of the 25 officers and men of the 2nd Battalion the Rifle Brigade who died in the battle.
+A much larger second memorial, in honour of all Boers, including the Zarps, who had died in the Eastern Transvaal, was unveiled on 29 August 1970 and a small stone cairn was erected in memory of the 25 officers and men of the 2nd Battalion the Rifle Brigade who died in the battle.